 Charlotte A. Burrows was nominated to serve as a Commissioner of the EEOC by President Obama on September 12, 2014, and was confirmed on December 3, 2014 by a Senate vote of 93-2 to serve as Commissioner, for a term expiring July 1, 2019.

 While at the Commission, Commissioner Burrows has advocated for strong civil rights protections and robust cooperation between the Commission, employers, and employees to advance equal opportunity in the workplace.
 She has worked to enhance the Commission's enforcement of all the laws within its jurisdiction.
 She has focused on equal pay, issues affecting immigrant and migrant workers, diversity in employment - particularly in policing, technology industries, and other areas in which women and workers of color have traditionally been under-represented.
 She also has worked to increase the Commission's outreach to Native Americans.
 Commissioner Burrows is also particularly interested in the nexus between employee privacy and civil rights.

-Prior to her appointment at the EEOC, Burrows served as associate Deputy Attorney General at the Department of Justice (DOJ), where she worked on a broad range of legal and policy issues, including employment litigation, tribal justice, voting rights, and implementation of the Violence Against Women Act, among others.
+Prior to her appointment at the EEOC, Burrows served as Associate Deputy Attorney General at the U.S. Department of Justice (DOJ), where she worked on a broad range of civil and criminal matters, including employment litigation, tribal justice, voting rights, and reauthorization and implementation of the Violence Against Women Act, among others.

 Burrows received an A.B. from Princeton University and a J.D. from Yale Law School.